Last Updated on December 6, 2020 by ellduclos

 You can find when your audience is most active by signing into your google analytics account and scrolling down to “When do your users visit?”

-The darker the rectangle, the more traffic you receive at that time.
+The darker the rectangle means the more traffic you receive at that time.
 Use this to make sure you are pinning during peak times throughout the week.

 My audience seems to be most active during Sunday and Monday especially late in the evening.

 If you haven’t invested in a Pinterest marketing course yet then I highly recommend it.
-The good news is, you don’t need a super expensive course to master Pinterest.
+The good news is you don’t need a super expensive course to master Pinterest.
 This course is affordable and teaches you all you need to know about growing your blog traffic using Pinterest marketing for the new Pinterest algorithm.
+This course also gets updated every time there is a Pinterest algorithm change.

 |>> Grab The Course Now! <<|